 You should know that even if you are not a resident of Spain, the taxation of non-residents with real estate in Spain is mandatory and there are several taxes you should be aware of.
 Here we present the taxes that you have to pay if you are the owner of real estate in Spain and do not offer hotel services.

-Depending on your situation there are different taxes to report, for example if you decide to sell, lease, or donate your property, there will be a different tax and procedure.
+Depending on your situation there are different taxes to declare, for example if you decide to sell, lease or donate your property, there will be a different tax and procedure.
 The country in which you currently reside will also have variable effects on your taxation to Spain due to double taxation agreements.
 As there are so many variables, we recommend you consult with your trusted accountant who is knowledgeable about Spanish tax laws.

 Real Estate Tax (IBI: Impuesto de Bienes Inmuebles)